The Best and Worst American Cities For Runners Ranked

 Photo by Venti Views on Unsplash

 This health-conscious hotspot is the third Californian city to make our list, and the reasons are pretty simple.
 The frequent sunshine and gorgeous waterfront running paths in Los Angeles could inspire just about anyone to run.
+The 2025 Compare the Market AU global ranking also slotted LA into the worldwide top five for runners.
 Whether you’re gawking at the scenery or spotting celebrities along your run, you’ll definitely be entertained while running in L.A.

 Chicago, Illinois